What and where is Draycott in the Moors? What is this website about, and whom is it for? How to contact us.

 If you’d like to write articles, or take photos for the site, we’d love to hear from you.
 You can do as much or as little as you like.
 There is no age limit!
 We even had some schoolchildren (with parents’ permission of course) doing stuff.

 If you’re not confident about your skills, don’t fret – we will help.
-We are pretty friendly and live right in the middle of Draycott.
+We are pretty friendly and we live right in the village.

 For enquiries, just send an email to us

-To contact us, you can just email or use the response form below, although you will need to include your email-address or phone number in the comment if you want us to get back to you.
+To contact us, you can just email or use the response form below (although you will need to include your email-address or phone number in the comment if you want us to get back to you) or just email us direct.